 I’ve visited Costa Rica three times: as a solo female traveler backpacking through Central America as part of a round the world trip, on a trip with my dad where we opted for more comfort, and as a digital nomad where I called Costa Rica home for a short while, exploring by day and working by night.
 In this Costa Rica travel guide I’ll give you the low down on everything from the best time to visit Costa Rica to Costa Rica safety to packing tips, how to get around, the food and culture and, perhaps controversially, my take on Costa Rica versus Mexico and Costa Rica versus Panama (since I’ve spent extensive time in all three).
 If I’ve not covered something in this Costa Rica travel guide, let me know in the comments below and I’ll try to answer your questions.

-Costa Rica Facts
+Quick Costa Rica Facts

 First, let’s start this Costa Rica travel guide with the answers to some of the most frequently asked questions and some fun facts about Costa Rica.